Three Steps to Obtain a STIR/SHAKEN Certificate

 Certificate renewals can be done on-demand via the web portal or automated via a REST interface defined in ATIS-1000080.
 Sansay's NSS supports automated certificate renewal.

-Automated certificate renewal is accomplished by whitelisting the Service Provider's STI-AS infrastructure that will be talking to STI-AS.
-In terms of Sansay's ecosystem the NSS systems will need to be whitelisted under My Account.
+Automated certificate renewal is accomplished by whitelisting the Service Provider's STI-AS infrastructure that will be talking to STI-CA. In terms of Sansay's ecosystem the NSS systems will need to be whitelisted under My Account.

 For Service Providers with third-party STIR/SHAKEN software, ACME client integration is provided with prepaid professional services.